-Dr Holmes is a member of the collaborative Digital Latin American Cultures Network, and one of the founders of REBRAC - European Network of Brazilianists Working in Cultural Analysis.
-At QUB, I am involved in the Latin American Studies Forum, the Centre for Documentary Research, the Centre for the Americas, and the New Methods for New Media Network.
+Dr Holmes is one of the founders of REBRAC, the European Network of Brazilianists Working in Cultural Analysis, and a member of the Interdisciplinary Research Advisory Panel for the Research Excellence Framework 2021.
 In 2016 Dr Holmes was awarded an AHRC Cultural Engagement Fellowship.

 Contact Teaching Times